hoosierEE/psych-button/README.md

     0 time

-That Pesky Time Value
+About That Time Value
 ---------------------
 In the above examples, `time` represents the value of microseconds in the microcontroller's clock since it received the begin signal.
 Values are in the range 0 to 4294967295, inclusive.
-This value is transmitted in decimal.
+This value is encoded in (normal) decimal format.

 notes
 -----